Back to Blog

 Why this ai receptionist cost guide reads differently from most

 Most content about ai receptionist cost in 2026 reads like generic SEO filler: a recycled industry survey, a vague "AI is changing everything" intro, three bullet points of platitudes, and a CTA.
-This guide tries to do the opposite: every claim is sourced from real customer conversations on the Human Add AI platform, every dollar figure is grounded in either Human Add AI's own dashboard data or in publicly verifiable industry benchmarks, and every recommendation comes with the specific operator profile it applies to.
+This guide tries to do the opposite.
+Every price in it is either our own published pricing or a competitor figure checked on August 13, 2026 against that vendor's own public pricing page, every cost comparison is arithmetic on those published prices rather than a bill we have seen, and every recommendation comes with the specific operator profile it applies to.
+Where something could not be verified, we say so instead of filling the gap.
 The goal is for a small-service-business operator to read this guide once and walk away with three things they can do this week.

 If something in this guide is wrong, the email at info@humanaddai.com goes to a real human who will fix it.
 The site is small enough that feedback gets read and applied directly.